The Centers for Medicare and Medicaid Services (CMS) released the latest Supplemental Security Income (SSI) percentages for fiscal year (FY) 2020.

 - Provider name

-- The ratio of days for patients entitled to Medicare Part A attributable to SSI recipients
+- Total SSI ratio—the ratio of days for patients entitled to Medicare Part A attributable to SSI recipients

 According to the CR, SSI ratios for hospitals in the Ninth Circuit jurisdiction “include only ‘covered days’ in order to reflect the decision of the Ninth Circuit in Empire Health Foundation v.
 Azar (currently pending before the Supreme Court), in order to preliminarily settle cost reports.